-Operation Earth is a national programme that engages, inspires and involves school-age children and their families and communities with NERC’s world-leading environmental science research.
+Operation Earth is a national STEM programme that engages, inspires and involves school-age children and their families and communities with NERC’s world-leading environmental science research.
 The programme highlights the relevance of contemporary environmental science issues to everyone’s daily lives and to society's future.
 It is led by ASDC and Phase 1 was created in partnership with three development partners – Dynamic Earth, Eden Project, and Natural History Museum – with scientific expertise from NERC.